johannes-mueller/devcontainer.el/README.md

 Usually you would mount your local working directory into your devcontainer.
 Then you edit files just like without using devcontainer.
 Then, launching any kind of `compile` command, it is actually performed inside your devcontainer.

+## Status

+Development started a couple of months ago.
+Since then it has been of big help to me in my day job programming.
+With my usual workflows, the packages just does its job and otherwise stays out of my way.
+As I don't tend to experiment that much with edge cases, I might not be aware of caveats, when different workflows are used.
+This might especially the case if you are using `podman` as container engine rather than `docker`.

+If you experience any issues, please report them back in the issue tracker.

 ## Usage